 The Affordable Care Act, also known as Obamacare, was passed in 2010.
-Its goal to expand coverage to low income Americans depends on states deciding to expand their Medicaid programs in exchange for generous federal government funding.
-The states are split over whether to adopt Medicaid expansion: To date, 37 states and the District of Columbia have expanded Medicaid and 13 states have not.
+Its goal to expand coverage to low-income Americans depends on states deciding to expand their Medicaid programs in exchange for generous federal government funding.
+The states remain split over whether to adopt Medicaid expansion: To date, 37 states and the District of Columbia have expanded Medicaid and 13 states have not.
 This series of papers explains why some states have been reluctant to do so.

 - Why States Expand Medicaid: Party, Resources, and History